Aalekh96/Multile_ROS_node-red/README.md

 to make things easier, have a look at this youtube video, where its explained how to create the aws instance, installing mqtt broker and how to edit the config file of mqtt broker. https://www.youtube.com/watch?v=4ljcBn5RC0Q&ab_channel=Techbeast.org

-### Follow this website to install the node-red on the AWS server
+### Follow this website to install the NODE-RED on the AWS server
 https://nodered.org/docs/getting-started/local
 The webpage can be accessed using the ip address of the AWS cloud with port number 1880 i.e, IP_ADDRESS:1880.
 Type this on any brower it will open the node-red application.

+Here, we can craete the flow of the information. as shown in image.